-Carbon monoxide concentrations at the tested locations ranged from 1.1 to 1.3 ppm, which is below the OSHA PEL of 50 ppm.
-These results and testing locations are presented in Table 1 of Appendix A.
+Carbon monoxide concentrations at the tested locations in each building were all under 1 ppm, which is well below the OSHA PEL of 50 ppm.
+These results and testing locations are summarized in the below figure and presented in the corresponding tables in Appendix A.